DELTAHANDS: A Synergistic Dexterous Hand Framework Based on Delta Robots: Methodology

 \subsection{Actuation coupling}

 A Delta robot has three DoF when it is actuated independently.
-However, in real-life applications, we might not require such high flexibility but instead require more coordinated motions~\cite{ciocarlie2007dexterous}.
-Our hand framework can be configured to different levels of DoF by coupling the links of the Deltas and sharing the actuators.
+However, in most manipulation tasks, motions are usually coupled through muscle synergies to create more coordinated movements between fingers~\cite{santello1998postural}.
+For robotic hands, along with \textit{software synergies} at the control level, \textit{hardware synergies} can be realized at the mechanical level~\cite{catalano2012adaptive}.
+Our hand framework can be configured to different levels of \textit{hardware synergies} by coupling the links of the Delta robots and sharing the actuators.
 This reduces energy consumption and control difficulty since fewer actuators are used.
 Here we show two potential coupling for a four-finger hand in Fig.~\ref{fig:coupling} (a) and (b).
 Instead of using $4 \times 3 = 12$ actuators, we can reduce the number of actuators to 9 or even 5 by coupling links across fingers while still preserving certain key DoF.
 Since all actuators are co-linearly arranged, the coupling can be easily achieved by modifying the frames and actuator locations.

 The study~\cite{santello1998postural} reflects that the first two principal components of postural synergies mainly control open and close motions, therefore for the 9-actuator hand, we couple the inner links from four Delta robots to one center actuator which controls the open and close motion.
-All other eight boundary actuators can make fingers move in the XY plane independently for finer motions.
+All other eight boundary actuators can make fingers move independently in the XY plane for finer motions.
 For the 5-actuator hand, besides the center coupling, each Delta robot's boundary actuators are coupled with its neighbor's.
 Each finger can still perform lateral motion but their neighbors will move synchronously.
 We show how the center actuator's motion affects the workspace of the hand in Fig.~\ref{fig:coupling} (c).
 When the center actuator is completely retracted, the fingers have a small overlapping workspace; the more the actuator extends, the more the fingers are separated.